Help us improve your experience.

 Figure 9: Microsoft Azure Resource Groups VM Example Microsoft Azure Resource Groups VM Example

-Log In to a vSRX VM
+Log In to a vSRX Virtual Firewall VM

 Note:

 In Microsoft Azure, individuals and enterprises can host servers and services on the cloud as a pay-as-you-go (PAYG) or bring-your-own-license (BYOL) service.
-For the vSRX on Microsoft Azure deployment, only the BYOL model is supported.
+For the vSRX Virtual Firewall on Microsoft Azure deployment, only the BYOL model is supported.

-To log in to the vSRX VM:
+To log in to the vSRX Virtual Firewall VM:

 3. At the prompt, enter the following login credentials: